 All drops or withdrawals are dated as of the date in which they were submitted to Enrollment Services (Ben Central).
-No tuition charge will be assessed during the first seven calendar days after the first class meeting.
+The tuition refund policies are listed above.
+The summer terms have a separate tuition refund policy.
 Whether or not you attend classes, the period of attendance will be computed as the number of days from the scheduled date of opening class in each term to the date shown on the drop or withdrawal slip.
 See the "Financial Aid" section for information regarding the use of financial aid in the case of a withdrawal.